VasundharaShaw/Synchrotron-Calculation/README.md

 Note on file placement:
 For the code to run correctly, keep Imports_python.py and physics_constants.py in the same folder as the main script Test_Synchrotron.py.
 The project is designed with relative imports (e.g., import Imports_python as imp), so moving files into subfolders will break imports unless you adjust PYTHONPATH.

+## 📚 Reference

+If you use this repository in your research, please cite:

+- V. Shaw et al., *Galactic halo bubble magnetic fields and UHECR deflections*,
+  MNRAS 517, 2534 (2022)